microsoft/graphitation/packages/supermassive/README.md

 ### Transform

-`addTypesToRequestDocument` converts untyped graphql-js AST node into a supermassive typed one.
+`addTypesToRequestDocument` converts untyped graphql-js AST node into a Supermassive typed one.

 ```js
 function addTypesToRequestDocument(